-Transformative coaching process requires the coach to have high level of attention, awareness and openness to use oneself for the service of the client.
-The coach needs to have the competencies to build rapport with the client, listens actively to the client’s story with non-judgmental compassion and at the same time curious about what is the shift that needs to happen in the wider system that the client is interacting with, what needs to shift in the relationship between the client and the issue he is describing, and for those shifts to occur, what needs to shift right now in the client.
+Transformative coaching process requires the coach to have a high level of attention, awareness and openness to use oneself for the service of the client.
+The coach needs to have the competencies to build rapport with the client, listens actively to the client’s story with non-judgmental compassion and at the same time curious about what is the shift that needs to happen in the broader system that the client is interacting with, what needs to shift in the relationship between the client and the issue he is describing, and for those shifts to occur, what needs to shift right now in the client.

 Ms Sophie Tay, PCC Credential Coach I CMA Coach Supervisor